xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-01-24-all-thats-left-of-you-chromatin-in-her-palms-and-your-last-words-at-the-workers-club.md

 Playing their first live show, your last words were the first band of the afternoon.
 Their songwriting had a distinctive sound that blended slow, bright clean sections with hard-hitting and emotional screamo (remiscent of doris in their instrumentation).
 Despite a few difficulties with the kick pedal, their perseverance led to a solid performance that established a clear sound for their band going forward.
 <br><br>
 During their set, they covered I Hate Myself's classic 'To A Husband at War', a staple which saw members of the audience swaying and singing along.
-I am excited to see what these guys do next!
+Very excited to see what these guys do next!

 ![yr last words](/images/ylw1.JPG)

-Following at 9:15 were Naarm shoegaze revival band Ethereal Gone Kids.
-Their modern incorporation of post-punk elements contributed to the dreamy, flowing soundscape of their set.
-Drenched in delay and reverse reverb, EGK's guitars ranged from bright, shimmery, and swirling, to deep, thick, and muddy.
-Their songwriting was a love letter to classic shoegaze, a surreal and hypnotic 'wall of sound' led by clean and occasionally layered vocals.
+After a short break, In Her Palms played next.
+Sharing the same lineup as Could be Stars, we performed our first show with a mix of newly-written songs as well as some gatecrash and Could be Stars songs.
 <br>
 <br>
-EGK showed variety in their performance, ranging from introspective & nostalgic to angsty at times.
-Approaching the end of their set, they continued a recent trend of Silverchair covers in up-and-coming alternative rock band's live sets.
+I think it went well!
+I was so nervous to play at first but felt much better by the end of our set.

 ![egk](/images/egk1.JPG)